What is a Domestic Relationship?

 What is domestic violence?

 Domestic violence refers to violent or abusive behavior in a household that causes harm and may put the health and safety of a woman or any child under her custody in danger.
-With the help of the law1, you can:
+With the help of the law(( Form IV, The Protection of Women from Domestic Violence Rules, 2006.)), you can:

 • Prevent further violence by getting immediate protection.
 To get immediate protection, you can approach different authorities, such as the police, protection officer, etc.